Warm-up Cycle

 CAN Phase-in

-CAN "C" was phased starting in 2005 through the 2007 model year.
+CAN "C" was phased in from 2005 through the 2007 model year.
 It isn't easy to know exactly what vehicles were equipped with this protocol during these years.
-Be aware that these vehicles have CAN "C" and communicate to the scan tool through DLC pins 6 & 14.
+Be aware that these vehicles have CAN "C" and communicate to the scan tool through DLC pins 6 and 14.